Andrezory/GardenBot/README.md

 GARDENBOT

 A simple python app for automated gardening.
-The program uses a soil moisture sensor, and uses this information to turn on a relay.
+The program uses a soil moisture sensor, and uses this information to turn on a relay to provide the water pump with power.